• Skip to primary navigation

 Real Redmond Salt

 Enhance the flavor with good real salt like Redmond Real Salt.
-If you are looking for a unrefined natural salt with multiple minerals and electrolytes harvested in the USA, then look no further.
+If you are looking for a unrefined natural salt with multiple minerals and key electrolytes harvested in the USA, then look no further.
 Redmond Real Salt is full of flavor and nutrients and harvested out of the ancient seabed deep beneath Central Utah.

 Filed Under: Healhty Foods, Homemaking Tagged With: healhty, Herbs and Minerals, Redmond Real Salt, Salt May 7, 2025